How segmented is my network?: Estimator Evaluation

 In the Erd\H{o}s--R\'enyi model $G(n,p)$ \cite{bollobas2011random}, a graph is generated on $n$ labeled nodes by including each unordered pair of distinct nodes as an edge independently with probability $p$.
 In this setting, the edge probability $p$ coincides with the true global edge density $F(G)$.
 Rather than explicitly constructing the full graph, the estimation procedure samples $M$ unordered node pairs uniformly at random and observes whether an edge is present.
 Each observation corresponds to a Bernoulli random variable $X_i \sim \mathrm{Bernoulli}(F(G))$, and the estimator $\hat{F} = \frac{1}{M}\sum_{i=1}^M X_i$ coincides with the empirical edge density defined earlier.

 Figure~\ref{fig:er-estimate} illustrates the Monte Carlo behavior of the estimator $\hat{F}$ for Erd\H{o}s--R\'enyi graphs with $n=100{,}000$ nodes, chosen to mimic the scale of a large organizational network.
 The true edge probability $p$ is varied over the range $0.1 \le p \le 0.5$, corresponding to different levels of network connectivity.
 For each value of $p$, the markers show the mean estimate of $\hat{F}$ across repeated ($1{,}000$) trials, and the shaded region indicates the spread of estimates across Monte Carlo simulations.
-The estimates lie close to the diagonal, on either side, across all values of $p$, confirming that the estimator is unbiased in this setting and behaves stably. \fnmark{diagonal}
+The estimates lie close to the diagonal, where estimate equals true value, across all values of $p$, confirming that the estimator is unbiased in this setting and behaves stably.